-Since Parkway Presbyterian Preschool is graciously allowing us to use their Snoopy classroom we will follow the guidelines of their director, Marlene Cooke.
+Since Parkway Presbyterian Church and Preschool graciously allows us to use their Snoopy classroom we will follow the guidelines of their director, Marlene Cooke.
 The school and our club are based on understanding, patience, problem solving, intellectual and emotional growth, and Christian guidance.
 We want your children to enjoy their journey through childhood.
 Therefore, we are following all guidelines and practicing the preschool’s safety procedures in good faith.
 The guidelines are fluid, any new regulations passed by the state, CDC, EPA and upheld by the Session of Parkway Presbyterian Church will be updated and passed on to club member’s parents.

 The information contained in this handout is a combination of CDC, State Licensing, Louisiana Believes Early Childhood Guidelines and Parkway Church requirements.
 We will keep you up to date on any changes as they become available.
 All state licensed preschools must follow the same licensing protocols for the state of Louisiana to maintain their license.
-This packet includes information on screening the health of club members and core clubroom volunteers and speakers, addressing sick children, arrival and dismissal procedures, facility visitor procedures, communication, everyday clubroom precautions, and more.
+This description includes information on screening the health of club members and core clubroom volunteers and speakers, addressing sick children, arrival and dismissal procedures, facility visitor procedures, communication, everyday clubroom precautions, and more.
 We understand you may have questions; however, this serves to answer as many as we can at this moment in time.

 Entering the Club

 We will have a carpool procedure for children arriving at the club.
 There is a semi-circular driveway on the Camphor Street side of the preschool where parents may drive up near the iron gate.
 To reduce the risk of COVID-19 only masked current core clubroom volunteers, speakers, school employees and enrolled club members can enter the building.
-Children below the age of 8 are not required to wear masks.
+Children are required to wear masks.
 At this time there will be no visitors allowed beyond the campus gate, former employees, parents, siblings, or family members are not allowed inside until further notice.
 We are following the guidelines passed on to us by the CDC.
 Presbytery, and Parkway Church and Preschool.
 Children may not bring hand sanitizer of any kind to the clubroom.

 For the children’s safety the temperatures of the core clubroom volunteers and speakers will be checked before they enter the iron gate.
 We will make a visual inspection of the volunteers and speakers for flushed cheeks, rapid or difficult breathing, fatigue, rash, cough, or grouchiness.
 Volunteers or speakers will not be admitted if they are exhibiting symptoms, have tested positive or live with family members with symptoms or have tested positive.